Seizing The Opportunity

 In these critical times I am reminded of a quote from Albert Einstein ‘In the midst of every crisis, lies great opportunity’.

-The initiative being proposed is a minor refinement to capitalism initially termed ‘Co-operative Capitalism’ (www.co-operativecapitalism.com) but potentially could be the ‘Kotahi Initiative’ or ‘Mahi Tahi Initiative’ or ‘Whakatu Initiative’ that gives us a more people centric capitalism, which will dovetail with the Maori he tangata, he tangata, he tangata.
+The initiative being proposed is a minor refinement to capitalism initially termed ‘Co-operative Capitalism’ (www.co-operativecapitalism.com) but potentially could be the ‘Kotahi Initiative’ or ‘Mahi Tahi Initiative’ or ‘Whakatu Initiative’ or simply 'Tima Capitalism' that gives us a more people centric capitalism, which will dovetail with the Maori he tangata, he tangata, he tangata.

 There is a summarised description of the common bond concept in the previous Blog Post entitled ‘Reasserting our humanity through co-operation – an updated summary ‘ – August ’21 on the website www.co-operativecapitalism.com ,